wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

 ## Editing a Business Rules Template

-WSO2 SI allows you to make edits to a business template that you have already created and saved.
+WSO2 SI allows you to make edits to a business rules template that you have already created and saved.
 To edit a template via the Template Editor tool, follow the steps below.

 1. Start the WSO2 SI Tooling profile by issuing one of the following commands.
     - For Windows: `tooling.bat`
-    - For Linux: ./ `tooling.sh`
+    - For Linux: `./tooling.sh`

 2. Access the Template Editor via the URL that appears for it in the start up logs as shown in the example below.